 Photo: Wim Barzilay

 Photo: Minou Spits

 These projects and collaborations made Steven into the versatile percussionist he is today.
 Steven values innovation and tries to mix different styles and rhythms throughout all his musical endeavours.
 At the moment Steven is recording his own music.
-A salsa album will be upcoming in the end of 2017.
-And finally Steven will release his first album which was recorded in Kytopia Utrecht.
+1 pagode song and 2 salsa songs has been released in 2017.
+In addition, Steven has released his first album, which was recorded in Kytopia Utrecht.
 It is a mix of afrobeat and funk.

 Endorsed by: Gon Bops, Contemporanea, Zildjian, Afriek & Soul Dila